• Skip to primary navigation

 Smoked salmon and cream cheese is such a fresh and delicious combination and layered on top of crostini with some cucumber and asparagus it makes the perfect bite-sized party food to really impress your guests.
 These smoked salmon canapes can be assembled in minutes and they are easy to adapt.

 Whether you call them canapés, hors d'oeuvres or appetisers, these are seriously delicious.
 But, the best thing is they are SO easy.
-They look and taste far more impressive than they actually are.
+Canapes with smoked salmon look and taste far more impressive than they actually are.
 Serve these up with a glass of something fizzy when your guests arrive and they will be very happy.

-If you are looking for other ways to use salmon, then why not try our Smoked Salmon Pasta, Salmon Fish Cakes, Salmon Wrap, Salmon Muffins or 10 Minute Salmon Gnocchi?
+If you are looking for other ways to use salmon, then why not try our 2 Minute Salmon Bagel, easy Smoked Salmon Pasta, tasty Salmon Fish Cakes, comforting Smoked Salmon Risotto or our quick 10 Minute Salmon Gnocchi?

 Jump to: